wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 images: []
 ---

 I recently had to run load testing for an API that fetches data from Postgres.
 I was monitoring Postgres when running the first test, and I noticed that hundreds of connections were being opened.
-I was also seeing runtime errors in postgres such as "no more connections allowed" or "out of shared memory".
+I was also seeing runtime errors in Postgres such as "no more connections allowed" or "out of shared memory".

 Clearly the database was not prepared for the load.

 So I started to look for ways to improve connection management to the database, and I came across pgBouncer, a connection pooling service for Postgres.

-Although pgBouncer would not directly solve my problem with the increased load, it would reduce database load by effeciently re-using database connections.
+Although pgBouncer would not directly solve my problem with the increased load, it would reduce database load by efficiently re-using database connections.
 As soon as I implemented it, all my errors went away.

 In this blog post I explain the concept of connection pooling and go into the specifics of pgBouncer.
 At the end I show a couple of examples of how to deploy this service.